Smuggling Narcotics or Contraband

 When smuggling narcotics, the minimum prison sentence will be around ten years, alongside up to $50 million in fines.Statute of Limitations: Smuggling Narcotics and Contraband

 The state of limitation for all smuggling charges is five years, after which point, a person cannot be charged.
-In certain cases, a person may still be liable for conspiracy charges, meaning the statute doesn't begin to run down until after the last act associated with conspiracy.Los Angeles Expert Smuggling Defense Attorney
+In certain cases, a person may still be liable for conspiracy charges, meaning the statute doesn't begin to run down until after the last act associated with conspiracy.Los Angeles Drug Smuggling Defense Lawyer Number One Recommended Criminal Defense Attorney in Los Angeles

-Smuggling charges are an extremely serious crime, carrying the potential for substantial fines and lengthy prison sentences.
-Speak to an experienced defense attorney to discuss your case, identify defense strategies, and give you the best chance of avoiding conviction or minimizing your sentence.
+Smuggling drugs or other contraband charges are an extremely serious crime, carrying the potential for substantial fines and lengthy prison sentences.
+Speak to an experienced Los Angeles criminal defense attorney to discuss your case, identify defense strategies, and give you the best chance of avoiding conviction or minimizing your sentence.

 Call William Kroger Attorney at Law at 323-655-5700 or contact us online for a free and confidential consultation.